-At Key Stage 3 students have two PSHE lessons a fortnight and at Key Stage 4 students have one PSHE lesson a fortnight.
+At Key Stage 3 students have two PSHE lessons and one RE lesson a fortnight and at Key Stage 4 students have one PSHE and one RE lesson a fortnight.

 Assemblies

 Every Year group has at least one assembly a week, these assemblies promote SMSC and British Values and are led by staff and external visitors.